Ryan Swain (presenter)

-Ryan Swain (born 24 February 1990) is an English radio presenter, DJ, actor, comedian, motivational speaker and skateboarder.
+Ryan Swain (born 24 February 1990) is an English radio presenter, DJ, actor, comedian, skateboarder, artist, motivational speaker and neurodiversity campaigner from North Yorkshire.
+He is known for his work in the entertainment industry, hosting live events and festivals, community engagement, as well as his continued charity work and fundraising.

+He founded the You, Me & ADHD campaign and is recognised for work in broadcasting, live performance, and advocacy around ADHD and mental health awareness, neurodiversity, and SEND related issues and politics.

-Swain broadcasts on radio, hosts live events and festivals and carries out charity work and fundraising.
-He owns the Ryedale Skate School and is a coach for Skateboard GB and a mental health campaigner and advocate for neurodiversity.
+Swain also performs as a Grinch tribute act called The Yorkshire Grinch and owns and founded the Ryedale Skate School which is Skateboard GB accredited as well being a mental health campaigner and ambassador and advocate for neurodiversity.

 He won the first BBC Make a Difference Award in the together category with BBC Radio York in October 2022.
 He also won the "York Community Pride – Person Of Year Award" for his contribution to his local community.
 In 2023 he was presented with the Everyone Active Outstanding Achievement Award in the Ryedale District Sports Awards for being a key figure in the rebuilding of Malton & Norton Skate Park.

+In November 2025 Swain was announced the winner of the Rising Star Of The Year Award in The MBCC Awards, he was presented his award at Hilton Metropole in Birmingham.